nttgin/BGPalerter/docs/configuration.md

 Example of alerts:
 > ROAs change detected: removed <1.2.3.4/24, 1234, 25, apnic>; added <5.5.3.4/24, 1234, 25, apnic>
 >
-> Possible TA malfunction: 24% of the ROAs disappeared from APNIC
+> Possible TA malfunction or incomplete VRP file: 24% of the ROAs disappeared from APNIC

 **This monitor also alerts about ROAs expiration.**